4-day El Chaltén Itinerary for Adventure Travelers

 More Info on G Adventures

-G Adventures did a fabulous job on the itnerary and the logistics for our trip.
-I’ll be publishing a full G Adventures review soon, but in the meantime, you can get more details (or even sign up for this itinerary) on the Hiking Patagonia In Depth page on G Adventures website.
+G Adventures did a fabulous job on our El Chatélan itinerary and the logistics for our trip.
+You can read my full G Adventures review or get more details (or even sign up for this itinerary!) on the Hiking Patagonia In Depth page on the G Adventures website.

 I hope my 4-day El Chaltén itinerary helps you plan an amazing adventurous vacation to El Chaltén, Argentina.